 All these factors were thrown into sharp relief when the COVID-19 pandemic hit.
-It became even more important to ensure that the job of educating children on the spectrum goes on without compromising on Gersh’s values.
+It became even more important to ensure that the job of educating children with special needs goes on without compromising on Gersh’s values.

 The job of ensuring Gersh’s customarily high standards of education in an online environment fell to William Burke and Daniel Comas, who helm IT at Gersh.
 They have their work cut out themselves, as they work in an industry that lags in terms of tech proficiency.
 This was even more challenging because of the unique needs of the students, as 90% students need time at the school.

 "We have a portion of our student body between 25 and 30 percent without any tech for distance learning," said Burke, IT Director and CISO at Gersh Management.

 Gersh initially used ManageEngine as an inventory management platform.
 But after the coronavirus lockdown, they needed a 300% increase in the pool of devices and robust MDM functionality to switch to an online education model.

 In looking for an option for remote learning, Gersh’s Chief of Staff got Codeproof.
 They were looking for an MDM solution on Android tablets that was easy to use for relatively non-tech savvy end users.
 In the three months they have been using Codeproof, Gersh has used it to push educational apps for students.